 One of the biggest videogame struggles we tend to have is whenever we run out of inventory space.
 Do we keep the extra sword that we found, or do we leave it behind to keep our potion collection intact?
 The world of Gilianor is the exact same way, as many players of Old School Runescape are finding out.
 Do you want you’re emoting clue items or your bank to remain intact?

-However, whenever it comes to OSRS, you have a few options whenever your bank is full.
-One of these is stash units or ‘hidey holes’ These items are things you can build to have your emote clue items stored, and they can be built out of various items to store all of your clues.
+However, whenever it comes to Oldschool RuneScape, you have a few options whenever your bank is full.
+One of these is a stash unit or ‘hidey hole.’
+These items are things you can build to have your emote clue items stored, and they can be built out of various items to store all of your clues.

 What Is A Stash Unit?

-Building a stash unit has a few steps.
+Building a stash unit has a few steps and OSRS items needed.
 The first is that you need a hammer, saw, and 10 of the same types of nails.
-Then you need two types of planks as well, with regular planks working for the beginner and easy level boxes, but oak planks, teak plants, and then mahogany planks needed for the next tiers of stash units.
+Then you need 2 planks types as well, with regular planks working for the beginner and easy level boxes, but oak planks, teak plants, and then mahogany planks needed for the next tiers of stash units.

 You will often find stash unit locations on things like bushes, crates, holes in the ground, and rocks.
 If you want to keep track of where you are with filling and building the various stash units in the game, you can either go to Watson’s house and read the notice board, or you can build an s.t.a.s.h chart in your own house.